exo-archives/aio-ecm-wcm/patch/WCM-2858/readme.txt

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 *
 To reproduce the problem, You should follow this steps:
 1- In BO, upload document with name containing illegal jcr character like '